Sophie Marceau

 Sophie Marceau and Pierre Richard

-Marceau has directed five films, writing scripts for four of them.
+Marceau has directed five films and written scripts for four of them.
 The most popular are "Speak to Me of Love" featuring Niels Arestrup and Judith Godrèche and "Trivial."

 Sophie Marceau is also known as a director